November 15, 2025 (7mo ago) — last updated May 10, 2026 (1mo ago)

 A programmer comparing code blocks for classes and structures on a large screen.

-When you strip away language syntax, classes versus structs is a conversation about value types versus reference types.
-Think of a struct like a photocopied notepad: you give someone your notes and they get their own copy.
-They can scribble on it without changing your original.
-That’s value semantics—safe, isolated copies.
+Strip away the keywords and you’re deciding between values and identities.
+A struct is like a photocopied notepad: when you hand it to someone they get their own copy and can change it without affecting your original.
+That’s value semantics.
 A class is like a shared document: you send a link and everyone edits the same live object.
-That’s reference semantics—shared identity and shared state.
+That’s reference semantics.

 Key differences at a glance